d-Boolean algebras and their bitopological representation: d-Boolean spaces

-\begin{defn} A bitopological space $(X,\tau_+,\tau_-)$ is totally order-separated provided that the binary relation $\leq$ is a partial order, and that if $x\not\leq y$ then there is a $\tau_+$-open and $\tau_-$-closed set containing $x$ but not $y$.\footnote{If a bitopological space $(X,\tau_+,\tau_-)$ is totally order-separated, then the ordered topological space $(X, \tau_+\vee\tau_-, \leq)$ is \emph{totally order-separated} in the sense of \cite[page 74]{Johnstone}.} \end{defn}
+\begin{defn} A bitopological space $(X,\tau_+,\tau_-)$ is totally order-separated provided that the binary relation $\leq$ is a partial order, and that if $x\not\leq y$ then there is a $\tau_+$-open and $\tau_-$-closed set containing $x$ but not $y$. \end{defn}

 A totally order-separated bitopological space is clearly order-separated.
-For each topological space $X$, the bitopological space $\omega(X)$ is totally order-separated if and only if $X$ is totally separated in the sense of \cite[page 69]{Johnstone}.
+So, a totally order-separated bitopological space is exactly a totally order-disconnected space in the sense of \cite[Definition 8.12]{JM2006}.
+The term \emph{totally order-separated} is chosen simply because for each topological space $X$, the bitopological space $\omega(X)$ is totally order-separated if and only if $X$ is totally separated in the sense of \cite[page 69]{Johnstone}.

 \begin{prop} For each bitopological space $(X,\tau_+,\tau_-)$, the following are equivalent: \begin{enumerate}[label=\rm(\arabic*)] \item $(X,\tau_+,\tau_-)$ is $T_0$, compact and zero-dimensional. \item $(X,\tau_+,\tau_-)$ is compact and totally order-separated. \end{enumerate} \end{prop}